Hawul

 It has an area of 2,098 km^{2} and a population of about 120,000 at the 2006 census.

 The postal code of the area is 603.

 It is one of the four LGAs that constitute the Biu Emirate, a traditional state located in Borno State, Nigeria.

+Climate/Geography

+Hawul LGA has an average temperature of 34 degrees Celsius and a total area of 2,098 square kilometers.
+The dry and rainy seasons are the two distinct seasons experienced by the LGA.
+In the Hawul LGA, the average wind speed is 10 km/h, and the average humidity is 21%.